rustinphares/pdf2htmlEXwiki/Feature-List.md

 ### Features

-* Output file
+* Output modes
+  - Normal single HTML, with separate fonts/images.
   - All-in-one HTML, with all fonts/images embeded.
-  - Normal single HTML, with separate fonts/images.
   - One HTML file per page, best for dynamic web pages.
 * Accurate Text preservation
   - Native text in HTML - you can select & copy & search